Prepare to apply

 These partners must have a leadership role in the overall project design and delivery of activities.

-Letters of support from implicated partners must be provided with the application.
+Letters of support from implicated partners must be provided at the time of agreement.

-- Provincial/territorial entities include, but is not limited to (check note below):
+- Provincial/territorial entities include, but are not limited to (check note below):

 - Public sector includes, but is not limited to (check note below):